- Number of Students: 225

 Luckily as we have evolved, so has our district.
 Our grade level teams have 70 minutes of common planning time daily so teachers have been able to meet during the regular school day.
 We have been blessed with the opportunity to have “Late Start Mondays” where teachers get two hours of embedded professional development and team time focused around the PLC process.
 As a school and district, we have worked with consultants from Solution Tree and Marzano such as Aaron Hansen, Maria Neilsen, Jan Hoegh and Tammy Helflebower to learn and implement the PLC Process and “learn by doing”.
 During the 2019-2020 school year, Clark Elementary applied and was accepted to the Wyoming PLC Cohort.
 This has allowed us to send a group of five teacher representatives to dig deeper into the PLC process and return to our building to train and implement the tools and learning with our teams.
 Our teacher teams are meeting at least twice weekly in order to plan units of instruction around our Priority Standards, create CFAs, analyze data, and organize WIN groups.

-This year 2020-2021, Kimber brought our school data picture to our Guiding Coalition to discuss whether or not we were in a place to put our application in.
+In 2020-2021, Kimber brought our school data picture to our Guiding Coalition to discuss whether or not we were in a place to put our application in.
 As we dug deeper into the schoolwide data we determined that we hadn’t made as much growth as we needed to at every grade level to apply.
 This led to tough conversations about whether we “polish it up” and submit the application or move forward with the work and get our growth data where we knew it could be.
 As a team, we decided we owed it to ourselves and our students to continue the process with a greater sense of urgency and get another year of growth data before applying.
 This was tough but it was the right thing to do for our school.

 It has been exciting to see the transformation of Clark Elementary.
 We have truly gone from good to great!
 What started as a simple MTSS framework has grown into a culture of ensuring high levels of learning for ALL students, ALL the time.